slaveOftime/Fun.Blazor/README.md

 open MudBlazor

 let alertDemo =
-    mudCard [
+    MudCard' [
-        mudAlert() {
+        MudAlert'() {
-            icon Icons.Filled.AccessAlarm
+            Icon Icons.Filled.AccessAlarm
-            childContentStr "This is the way"
+            ChildContent "This is the way"
-            CAST // Sometimes you need this to help F# to infer types }
+        }
     ]
 ```